 Q. How long will my counseling appointment take?

-A. Advising appointments are scheduled for 30 minutes.
-Walk-in appointments are between 10-15 minutes.
-Some appointments, depending upon the nature, maybe scheduled for 60 minutes.
+A. Advising appointments are scheduled for 30-45 minutes.
+Express Drop-in sessions are between 10-15 minutes.
+Some appointments, depending upon the nature, may be scheduled for 60 minutes.

 Q. Is there a fee for counseling?